davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

   <figcaption>MEMM transition probability computation. <br> (taken from A. McCallum et al. 2000)</figcaption>
 </figure>

-This causes the so called __Label Bias Problem__, and Lafferty et al. 2001 demonstrate this through experiments and report it.
+This causes the so-called __Label Bias Problem__, and Lafferty et al. 2001 demonstrate this through experiments and report it.
 I will not demonstrate it, but just give the basic intuition taken also from the paper:

 <figure>
   <img style="width: 65%; height: 65%" src="/assets/images/2017-11-13-Label_Bias_Problem.png">